Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Research & Analysis Tools

-Vanguard’s offerings may disappoint if you love analyzing data and running scenarios.
+If you love analyzing data and running scenarios, Vanguard’s offerings may disappoint.
 Their research platform is clunky and fairly limited, making it difficult to analyze new securities or run simulations.

-You can use no customizable charts or tables to evaluate different investment options.
+There are no customizable charts or tables you can use to evaluate different investment options.
 If you’re looking for data to support your investment decisions, you will have to dig through PDF files and do your own analysis.

 The high trading fees and lack of research and analysis tools make Vanguard a subpar option for day traders.
 If you’re investing for the long term, Vanguard offers a portfolio watch feature that will give you some insights into how your investments are doing.